 It is the dream of every homeowner to create a garden that will look colourful all year round.
 However, the Australian climate changes drastically, and this means the death of most plants.
 You might head out to a garden shop during summer, find pots with blooming plants and be convinced that they will do well in seasons.
 However, if you are not careful, you will soon have a garden full of plants that only bloom in summer.

 It takes a lot of planning to design a garden for the Australian weather.
-With the strategies mentioned below, you will have a garden that look great in summer, spring, and still provide some value in winter.
+With the strategies mentioned below, you will have a garden that looks great in summer, spring, and still provide some value in winter.

 Know your garden’s qualities before buying plants